harshitk95/harshitk95.github.io/_pages/hobbies.md

 ### Sports

-I play mostly table tennis, badminton and Ultimate Frisbee.
+I currently play Ultimate Frisbee with [FlyHigh Lausanne](https://www.flyhigh.ultimate.ch/) and enjoy table tennis and badminton.
 I have a general affinity to flying objects and the physics of swing effects fascinates me.